-- (b) All costs and expenses incident to the installation, connection, and inspection of the building sewer shall be borne by the owner including all service and connection fees.
-The owner shall indemnify the city from any loss or damage that may directly or indirectly be occasioned by the installation of the building sewer. - (c) A separate and independent building sewer shall be provided for every building; except where one building stands at the rear of another on an interior lot and no private sewer is available or can be constructed to the rear building through an adjoining alley, courtyard, or driveway, the building sewer from the front building may be extended to the rear building and the whole considered as one building sewer.
-Where property is subdivided and buildings use a common building sewer are now located on separate properties, the building sewers must be separated within sixty (60) days. - (d) Old building sewers may be used in connection with new buildings only when they are found, on examination and tested by the superintendent to meet all requirements of this chapter.
-All others may be sealed to the specifications of the superintendent.
+(b) All costs and expenses incident to the installation, connection, and inspection of the building sewer shall be borne by the owner including all service and connection fees.
+The owner shall indemnify the city from any loss or damage that may directly or indirectly be occasioned by the installation of the building sewer.

+(c) A separate and independent building sewer shall be provided for every building; except where one building stands at the rear of another on an interior lot and no private sewer is available or can be constructed to the rear building through an adjoining alley, courtyard, or driveway, the building sewer from the front building may be extended to the rear building and the whole considered as one (1) building sewer.
+Where property is subdivided and buildings use a common building sewer are now located on separate properties, the building sewers must be separated within sixty (60) days.

+(d) Old building sewers may be used in connection with new buildings only when they arc found, on examination and tested by the manager of the water works and sewers to meet all requirements of this chapter.
+All others may be sealed to the specifications of the manager of the water works and sewers.

-- (e) Building sewers shall conform to the following requirements: - (i) The minimum size of a building sewer shall be as follows: Conventional sewer system-four inches (4"). - (ii) The minimum depth of a building sewer shall be eighteen inches (18"). - (iii) Building sewers shall be laid on the following grades: four inch (4") sewers one-eighth inch (1/8") per foot.
+(e) Building sewers shall conform to the following requirements:

+(i) The minimum size of a building sewer shall be as follows: Conventional sewer system - Four inches (4").

+(ii) The minimum depth of a building sewer shall be eighteen inches (18").

+(iii) Building sewers shall be laid on the following grades: Four inch (4") sewers - one eighth inch (1/8") per foot.

-Larger building sewers shall be laid on a grade that will produce a velocity when flowing full of at least two feet (2') feet per second.
+Larger building sewers shall be laid on a grade that will produce a velocity when flowing full of at least two feet (2.0') feet per second.